bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 $ kobweb run
 ```

-I can't see the future, and I have no idea if Kotlin frontend webdev will ever take off, much less Kobweb itself.
-But I
+I can't see the future, and I have no idea if Kotlin webdev will ever take off, much less Kobweb itself.
+But I sincerely
-sincerely want a future where there are more Kotlin developers writing codebases across the full stack.
-If I can help
+want a future where there are more Kotlin developers writing codebases across the full stack.
+If I can help throw some
-throw some code over the wall to help make the experience better, then I'm happy to have tried!
+code over the wall to help make the experience better, then I'm happy to have tried!

-At the very least, Kobweb will always have one user -- this site!
+At the very least, Kobweb will always have one user -- this site.